swestastic/PiConsult/README.md

 View binary values in the ECU that tell you when solenoids or other switches are triggered

+**0x13:** A/C switch, Power Steering, Neutral/Park, Start signal, closed TPS

+**0x1E:** A/C Relay, Fuel Pump Relay, VTC solenoid, Coolant Fan Hi, Coolant Fan Lo

-- EGR Solenoid
+**0x1F:** P/Reg control, Wastegate Solenoid, IACV/FICD Solenoid, EGR Solenoid

-- Coolant Fan Low
-- Coolant Fan Hi
-- Closed Throttle
-- Start Signal
-- A/C Switch
-- A/C Relay
-- LH Bank Lean
-- RH Bank Lean
+**0x21:** LH Bank Lean, RH Bank Lean
-- Fuel Pump Relay
-- VTC Solenoid
-- Wastegate Solenoid
-- P/Reg Control
-- Power Steering
-- IACV/FICD Solenoid
-- Park/Neutral Switch

-## Bugs/Issues
+## Current Bugs/Issues/ToDos

-- Add auto reconnect
-- Clean up active tests
+- Active tests not disabling cleanly
-- Modes for adjusting TPS (display throttle closed + tps voltage on same screen) and for timing/idle lockout
 - Low framerate on Pi with gauge display
 - Fix screen centering in STL files

-## Coming soon or eventually
+- Fix footer inconsistencies in some menus
+- There may be some bugs in the DTC reader, I've been getting inconsistent results.
+- Inconsistent Up/Down behavior (Up/Down buttons are switched on some menus)
+- `configJSON.json` Read Parameters are magic numbers, should be actual read parameters or registers
+- Text is cut off in some menu items, needs to be scrolling or wrapped
+- Crash logs don't seem to be working correctly

+## Future Features

 - More active test options
+- Modes for adjusting TPS (display throttle closed + tps voltage on same screen) and for timing/idle lockout
-- Display items based on ECU P/N (i.e. only display Power Balance cylinder 1-4 for 4-cylinder engines, display both left and right bank O2 sensors for V6 or V8, etc.)
+- Display items based on ECU P/N (i.e. only display Power Balance cylinder 1-4 for 4-cylinder engines, display both left and right bank O2 sensors for V6 or V8, etc. Additionally, some registers may be different for different ECUs, so that will need to be explored.)
 - Multiple readouts on the same page
-- A/C computer support?
+- A/C, HICAS, Airbag computer support (possibly)
 - Auto read COM port if using laptop
+- Auto reconnection
+- Data log saving
+- MPG Calculation

 ## Prerequisites